dotnet/csharpstandard/standard/variables.md

 - Every output parameter of a function member, anonymous function, or local function shall be definitely assigned ([§9.4](variables.md#94-definite-assignment)) before the function member, anonymous function, or local function returns normally.

 Within an instance constructor of a struct type, the `this` keyword behaves exactly as an output or reference parameter of the struct type, depending on whether the constructor declaration includes a constructor initializer ([§12.8.13](expressions.md#12813-this-access)).

+### §input-parameters-new-clause Input parameters

+A parameter declared with an `in` modifier is an ***input parameter***.

+An input parameter does not create a new storage location.
+Instead, an input parameter represents the same storage location as the variable given as the argument in the function member or anonymous function invocation.
+Thus, the value of an input parameter is always the same as the underlying variable.

+The following definite assignment rules apply to input parameters.

+- A variable shall be definitely assigned ([§10.4](variables.md#104-definite-assignment)) before it can be passed as an input parameter in a function member or delegate invocation.
+- Within a function member or anonymous function, an input parameter is considered initially assigned.

+For a `struct` type, within an instance method or instance accessor ([§12.2.1](expressions.md#1221-general)) or instance constructor with a constructor initializer, the `this` keyword behaves exactly as an input parameter of the struct type ([§12.7.8](expressions.md#1278-this-access)).

 ### 9.2.8 Local variables